turingschool/career-development-curriculum/module_one/intro_strengthsfinder_session.md

 * Create goals for your professional development at Turing using StrengthsFinder

 ### Optional Deliverable
-Complete this [reflection](https://github.com/turingschool/career-development-curriculum/blob/master/module_one/strengths_reflection_guidelines.md) in your own gist and DM it to Ellen Mary if you would like to schedule a coaching session to discuss it.
-These coaching sessions will happen during Tuesday lunch office hours.
+Reflection is a powerful tool in helping us improve.
+Complete this [reflection](https://github.com/turingschool/career-development-curriculum/blob/master/module_one/strengths_reflection_guidelines.md) in your own gist and DM it to Allison if you would like to schedule a coaching session to discuss it.

 ## Overview
 ### What is a Strength?